acr8133/kOS-Scripts-old/README.md

  	- Input the target's name, if there is no ship found the script will crash.

  If you instead want a GUI-less launch, rename NOGUI.**txt** to NOGUI.**ks**.

- # Action Groups:
-- 1 - Toggle engine modes
-- 2 - Soot shaders
-- 3 - Heavy booster engine toggles
-- 4 - Rodan shroud
-- 5 - Trunk decouple

  # Changelog:
+- **v1.0.1**
+	- % fixed a bug where the bottom of the ocean is targeted instead of the droneship
+	- % small tweak to ASDS mode
+- **v1.0.0**
 	- \+ Mission parameters GUI
  	- \+ Heavy config and dual booster landing capability
  	- % PID rebalance
  	- % Small ASDS landing rework to prepare for a bigger rework
 	- % Plane matching now happens at higher orbit to conserve Δv
  	- \- Trajectories dependency
  	- \- Deorbit script ( heavily hardcoded )

  # Disclaimer:
  - The script is tested and balanced to work on 2.5x rescale system.